Searching ...

 Waterfront living

-Living in Ohio means giving up living by the ocean.
+Retiring in Ohio means giving up living by the ocean.
+There are beautiful houses on lakefront, but they’re not as easy to find in Ohio.
 The only large body of water is Lake Erie, which does run over 300 miles along the northern border.
-Large reservoirs are scattered around the state, but many are surrounded by nature preserves or parks.
+Large reservoirs are scattered around the state, but nature preserves or parks surround many.

 This makes living by water more challenging unless you live near Cleveland or Toledo.
 Retirees who enjoy spending time at the beach or waterfront may need to travel to nearby states to do so.